 - Consider how you will get to campus.
 If you will be walking to campus for class, try to find a place with lots of street lighting, in case you need to walk back at night.
 If you will need to take other transportation, don’t forget to budget for those costs.

 If your school or area does not have the resources that you and your child(ren) need, you may decide the best option for you is to transfer to another school.
 This is OK!
 (In fact, we’ve written a whole article on why “It’s OK to Transfer!”)

-For more information on finding safe and affordable housing, visit our safety and housing pages.
-[Link]
+For more information on finding safe and affordable housing, visit our housing page.

 Remember, while you may have to get creative to find the right place to live, this is a temporary stage in your life, and you and your family will reap the rewards of your degree for the rest of your lives.